Rogue events in dual phase simulation

 which indicates that I'm not part of the DUNE VO.
 Is it possible to copy the file to a locally accessible directory from dunegpvm0X?

-#4 Updated by Thomas Junk about 2 months ago
+#4 Updated by Thomas Junk over 1 year ago

 Oh, that voms_proxy_init in the setup_fnal_security script (in duneutil) will fail if you are not a member of the DUNE VO.
 We make DUNE VO membership part of the onboarding script for collaborators, but you may need special dispensation as a computing professional who's not otherwise on DUNE?
 If you'd like to join DUNE, you can talk to the IB reps -- I belive Gina Rameik and Alberto Marchionni are the reps.
 But it involves a contribution to the common fund, and if you're just providing services like this, maybe that's overkill.
 You could submit a Service Desk ticket to be added to the DUNE VO.

-#5 Updated by Thomas Junk about 2 months ago
+#5 Updated by Thomas Junk over 1 year ago

 Just running that job in the debugger on slf7, I notice that it spends a lot of time in MINUIT.